Skip to main content

-The use of renewable energy such as wind or solar power is expected to be one o of the main measures to achieve the target.IEA evaluates that the 21 % of CO2 emission that must be reduced should be achieved by the renewable energy.
+The further popularization of renewable energy such as wind or solar power is expected to be one o of the main measures to reduce GHG emissions.

 The Hitachi Group is using its advanced technology and products to deliver wind and solar power generation with high added value.
 These include our independently developed wind power generator and electric converter, high-capacity power conditioner *1 for a "mega solar" *2 generation system , and storage batteries.

 Hitachi's strength is that we can provide total system deployment, from power generation devices to control systems that stabilize power transmission and distribution networks.

 Hitachi has developed the downwind type wind power generation system at 2,000 kW, which suit the topography of Japan, with its many mountains and hills.
 At the bottom of mountains and hills, the wind blows along the topographical features.
 Downwind turbines use this wind efficiently.
 We are also developing power storage technology and our own power prioritization and control systems.
 These technologies allow wind power, which is unstable because of fluctuations in wind strength, to be connected stably to the power transmission and distribution networks.

 The basic structure of a wind power generation system is shown in the figure below.
 A wind power generation system consists of components such as the wind power generator, storage batteries that absorb the output fluctuation, and SVCs *3 that regulate the voltage of the power transmission and distribution networks.